 Quote 10

-It's unbelievable – Again that attention for those big drops!
-And this is again incorrect.
+It's unbelievable - That attention for those big drops again!
+And this is also incorrect.
 The 'applicable standards' have never been tested for viruses.
 They sometimes work with CO2 levels and then it stops.
-If it suits their stall, the word 'probably' is suddenly enough to make something plausible.
-And they make the big drops a bit more weighty.
+When it comes into play, the word 'probably' is suddenly sufficient to make something plausible.
+And they make the large drops a bit more weighty.

-Please note that the RIVM is already covering itself by stating that a ventilation system must meet both 'getting enough air from outside' and on top of that 'the applicable standards'.
-In doing so, they are saying that the applicable standards are not sufficient in themselves: you really have to ensure a sufficient supply of outside air.
-However, the guidelines updated today state that
+Please note that the RIVM already covers itself by stating that a ventilation system must meet both 'obtain sufficient air from outside' and, on top of that, 'the applicable standards'.
+In doing so, they say that the applicable standards themselves are not sufficient: you really have to ensure a sufficient supply of outside air.
+Yet the guidelines updated today state

 Neither the website nor the guidelines demonstrate knowledge about aerosols as a transmission route